 - Know your options: Some ways of having sex have a lower risk of passing on STIs than others.
-For example, anal sex has a high risk of contracting an STI, as does vaginal sex for both partners (although the risk is greater for females).
-Both giving and receiving oral sex has the lowest risk of contracting an STI, although it is still very possible.
+For example, anal sex increases the risk of contracting an STI, as does vaginal sex for both partners (although the risk is greater for females).
+Oral sex has the lowest risk of contracting an STI, although it is still very possible.
 Know the risk related to sexual activities and the likelihood of contracting or transmitting an STI.

 - Talk with partners: Before getting involved in any sexual activities, talk to your partner about what you are comfortable with.
 Also discuss your concerns, values, and STI prevention.
 Be sure to maintain open communication and respect each other’s boundaries.

 - Use protection: Using a new condom every time you have vaginal, anal, or oral sex is the best way to prevent STI’s.
 Because many STI’s are passed by skin-to-skin contact, using a condom can help prevent STI transmission.